 Your brand identity is the building block for your entire business – you must know what you are really selling and what your company values are.
 What do you offer that sets you apart?
 What makes you talkably different than your competitors?
 What message do you consistently send about your business to both your employees and your customers?
 Once you nail this down, you can determine who will find the most value in your product.

 Start with market analysis – gather data on your industry and its main customers, as well as on your competitors.
 Identify customer needs and where your competitors may be leaving openings for you.
 Estimate how much of the market you’ll be able to capture and perform trend analysis to predict future opportunities.

 You can find market segmentation data in a variety of places, such as government resources, industry publications, annual reports and media coverage and press releases.
 You can use your company website, social media, current advertising and customer service complaints or forums to track users.
 You can also perform original research such as focus groups, surveys and user testing – or hire a company to do so.

 Target market segmentation is a process of elimination.
 Dig into the data and start asking questions.
 Is the segment size big enough?
 Are the profit margins high?
 How strong are your competitors with each segment?
 What level of investment is required?
 Will the segment grow in the future?
 Focus your market segmentation strategy on those with the highest levels of opportunity in these areas.

 Create a user persona for each market you want to target that embodies all the traits of that audience.
 These will allow you to tailor your sales and marketing content very specifically for each target market.
-Show them how your product fulfills their needs, and you’ll gain customer loyalty for life.
+You can have several personas if you have a variety of products or services that may appeal to different demographics.
+Show them how your product fulfills their needs and solve their unique problems and you’ll gain customer loyalty for life.

 Ready to use market segmentation to your advantage?